NordicSemiconductor/asset-tracker-cloud-docs/docs/guides/FourKindsOfData.rst

 An interesting configuration option is the sensitivity of the motion sensor.
 An action that is considered as a movement varies from one tracked subject to another.
-A device has various timeout settings such as the waiting time to acquire a GPS fix, or the waiting time between updates that are sent when the device is in motion.
+A device has various timeout settings such as the waiting time to acquire a GNSS fix, or the waiting time between updates that are sent when the device is in motion.
 The timeout settings have a significant influence on power and data consumption.

 When the device is set in an active mode, it sends updates based on a configurable interval regardless of whether motion is detected or not.